COPES3D/synthkat/README.md

+#synthkat

-#Synthkat: Synthetic Categories for Vessel Comparison
+##Synthetic Categories for Vessel Comparison

-Stephen Collins-Elliott
-University of Tennessee, Knoxville
-Department of Classics

 Synthkat is a computational initiative to construct flexible, synthetic categories of established ceramic and glass vessel